uuk0/PyCodeCompiler/README.md

 The compiler will create a function handling the code with only holding containers, and might decide to create functions with primitive arguments and return value.

+Dynamic attribute names are by default disabled for general use.
+The only case when they are required are in modules, as they are complex objects.

+In the future, there will be an option to generally enable dynamic attribute names.

 ## Generics